 Positive Approach to Student Success (PASS) Program

-The PASS program will support students who have specific behavioral needs that need more support than district level teams and Educational Resource teachers can provide.
+The PASS program serves students who have specific behavioral needs that warrant specialized instruction and support.
 The program is designed to assist students in gaining the skills they need to successfully and actively engage in the academic process in the least restrictive environment.
-The focus of PASS is teaching students the skills necessary to regulate and self-monitor their behavior and prosocial development.
+The focus is on teaching students the skills necessary to regulate and self-monitor their behavior and prosocial development.

-PASS provides behavior education services to students with extra emotional and/or behavioral needs.
-The primary setting in which these services are provided is the regular mainstream classroom.
+PASS provides behavior education services to students with escalated emotional and/or behavioral needs.
+These services are primarily provided in the general education classroom.
 PASS is founded on the belief that youth benefit academically and behaviorally from participating in the general classroom experiences and activities with their age-appropriate, non-disabled peers.

-With ongoing support of a PASS staff, each student in PASS learns, practices, and implements individualized strategies that address targeted behaviors of concern.
-The program is implemented in four phases using a sports analogy:
+With ongoing support of a PASS staff member, each student in the PASS program learns, practices and implements individualized strategies in order to address targeted behavior concerns.
+The program is implemented in four phases or tiers:

-Phase 2: Orientation (Training Camp) Instruction is provided on classroom expectations, reinforcement systems, and social skills needed in the regular classroom.
+Phase 2: Orientation Instruction is provided on classroom expectations, reinforcement systems, and social skills needed in the regular classroom.

-Phase 3: Inclusion and Maintenance (Playing the Game) Behavioral monitoring and coaching occur for students in the regular classroom.
+Phase 3: Inclusion and Maintenance Behavioral monitoring and coaching occur for students in the regular classroom.

-Students receive continuous feedback on their targeted goals across learning environments in effort to help the student gradually learn to internalize and self manage his or her own behavior without the need for adult intervention (see Phase 4 above).
+Students receive continuous feedback on their targeted goals across learning environments in an effort to help them gradually learn to internalize and self-manage their own behavior without the need for adult intervention (see Phase 4 above).